 Our smartphone is something that we use on daily basis.
 Either for taking photos, shooting videos, calls, texts, emails & whatnot.
 Nowadays, it’s an integral part of our lives.
 I won’t be exaggerating much if, for most of us, a smartphone is the first thing that we see after waking up.
 But have you ever felt that it is a mess & less organized to a point that you need to declutter your smartphone?

-Because I am sure you don’t want to see a messed up home screen, every time you unlock your device or get distracted by useless notifications, popping from apps that you don’t even recognize.
+Because I am sure you don’t want to see a messed-up home screen, every time you unlock your device or get distracted by useless notifications, popping from apps that you don’t even recognize.
 Well, if you are in this situation & you really want to get things organized, then you are definitely in the right place.
 I have been in the same situation for quite a long time.
 So I went through this process of decluttering my smartphone & surprisingly, it went pretty well.
-Now I am much more productive, less distracted by useless notifications while saving some space on my smartphone.
+Now I am much more productive, and less distracted by useless notifications while saving some space on my smartphone.

 1- Remove Unwanted/Useless Apps

 I love to test apps so that later I can post a detailed comparison of these apps on this blog.
 But by doing so I do leave a lot of apps on my phone that I am never gonna use again.
 And I believe each one of us has a couple of apps that they will never use again.
-So the easiest way to start the decluttering processes by looking for such apps & uninstall them right away.
-If it’s hard for you to find, which app you should be uninstalling.
+So the easiest way to start the decluttering process is by looking for such apps & uninstall them right away.
+If it’s hard for you to find, which app you should be uninstalling?
 Start with uninstalling those apps you haven’t used in the last 3-6 months.
 3-6 months is enough time to judge the importance of an app in your life.

 2- Turn Off Unwanted Notifications

 Suppose you are working on something important & you get a notification on your smartphone.
-You thought it might be a text from your loved ones, so you went ahead to pick your phone just to find out it’s a notification from a shopping app.
+You thought it might be a text from your loved ones, so you went ahead to pick up your phone just to find out it was a notification from a shopping app.
 I don’t know about you but for me, it’s the epitome of distraction.
 Now it will take some time for me to get back to what I was working on.

 But don’t worry, if you face a similar situation regularly & get distracted by these notifications.
 The easiest way to do that is by turning off notifications that you believe are useless & you really don’t need to get notified for.
-You can either do this by turning off notifications of those apps from the notification settings option or doing that by interacting with the notification directly.
-(Usually long pressing the notification will get you into it, where you can disable/turn it off completely) Both Android & iOS has native feature inside Settings to help you with the notifications management.
+You can either do this by turning off notifications of those apps from the notification settings option or by interacting with the notification directly.
+(Usually long pressing the notification will get you into it, where you can disable/turn it off completely) Both Android & iOS has native feature inside Settings to help you with notifications management.

 3- Delete Unwanted Media Files

 Have you ever seen how many selfies have you taken, just to capture that perfect pout?
 Or how many WhatsApp videos, gifs, or images, your phone has that you are not gonna need ever in your life?
-Surprisingly, most of us really don’t bother much about such things & later cry about their phones being slow or showing low storage warnings.
+Surprisingly, most of us really don’t bother much about such things & later cry about our phones being slow or showing low storage warnings.